BestEnemies/AIiLight/Restart-&-Reset.md

 ## Restart
-In case you believe your Ai-Thinker RGBW Light isn't operating properly, you can restarting it by clicking the 'RESTART' button in the right top hand corner of the Web UI.
+In case you believe your Ai-Thinker RGBW Light isn't operating properly, you can restart it by clicking the 'RESTART' button in the right top hand corner of the Web UI.

 Restarting the Ai-Thinker RGBW Light will take roughly 15 seconds.